Skip to main content

 Create a repository

-In order for us to be able to generate and push policies to your repository, you need to create an SSH key, and add it as a "Deploy Key" with write access to your repo.
+In order for you to be able to generate and push policies to your repository, you need to create an SSH key, and add it as a "Deploy Key" with write access to your repo.

 ssh-keygen -t ecdsa -b 521 -C "help@permit.io"